 Luke 7

 Summary.
-This chapter deals with Jesus'authority on earth to forgive sins, heal, and raise the dead by His word.
-Also, in this chapter Jesus confirms that He is indeed the Messiah to come as promised by the Old Testament prophets.
+This chapter deals with the Lord Jesus’ authority on earth to forgive sins, heal, and raise the dead by His word.
+Also, in this chapter, the Lord Jesus confirms that He is indeed the Messiah promised by the Old Testament prophets.
 Luke 7:1-10.
-Jesus heals a centurion's servant by saying a word and the Lord commands the faith of this centurion to the multitude following Him.
+The Lord Jesus heals a centurion’s servant by saying a word, and He commands the faith of this centurion to the multitude following Him.
 Luke 7:11-15.
-Jesus shows His authority over the seen and unseen world and raises the son of a widow by His word "arise".
-The Lord sees the sorrowful heart of this widow, and He shows compassion towards her weeping heart.
+The Lord Jesus shows His authority over the seen and unseen world by raising the son of a widow by His word, “arise.”
+The Lord sees the sorrowful heart of this widow and shows compassion toward her weeping heart.
 Luke 7:18-35.
-Jesus receives the messengers coming from John the Baptist and confirms to them and to the surrounding multitude that He is indeed the Messiah to come, which was prophesied by the Old Testament prophets.
-Also, He confirms to the multitudes that John the Baptist is the messenger of the Lord.
+The Lord Jesus receives the messengers coming from John the Baptist.
+He confirms to them and the surrounding multitude that He is indeed the Messiah to come, as prophesied by the Old Testament prophets.
+He also confirms to the multitudes that John the Baptist is the messenger of the Lord.
 Luke 7:36-50.
-The Lord forgives a sinful woman by His word because of her deep love from her heart towards the Lord.
-This woman has worshiped the Lord when she has anointed His head with oil, and she humbled herself and paid respect to the Lord when she has anointed His feet with anointment.
-The Lord knows the inner thoughts of people's hearts, and He gives the parable of the moneylender and the two debtors to show that the Father has sent His beloved Son to pay our debts.
+The Lord forgives a sinful woman by His word because of her deep love from her heart toward the Lord.
+This woman has worshiped the Lord when she has anointed His head with oil, and she has humbled herself and has paid respect to the Lord when she has anointed His feet with anointment.
+The Lord knows the inner thoughts of people’s hearts, and He gives the parable of the moneylender and the two debtors to show that the Father has sent His beloved Son to pay our debts.

-For verses 1 to 10, see Comments Matthew 8:5-13.
-As shown in this verse, the entering into Capernaum took place after the Lord Jesus delivered the teachings on the level place in Luke chapter 6.
-If we read Matthew 8:1-13 and combine it with the information given in this verse, we can conclude that there is a gap of time and space between verses Matthew 8:4 and Matthew 8:5.
+Comments Luke 7:1 For verses 1 to 10, see Comments Matthew 8:5-13.
+As shown in this verse, the Lord Jesus entered Capernaum after delivering the teachings on the level place in Luke chapter 6.
+If we examine Matthew 8:1-13 alongside this verse, we can conclude that there is a gap of time and space between Matthew 8:4 and Matthew 8:5.

 [2] And a certain servant of a centurion, who was valued to him, was sick and at the point of death.

-Matthew 8:5 says, "and when He entered Capernaum, there came unto Him a centurion, beseeching Him" and Matthew 8:8 says, "and the centurion answered and said".
-Here, in verse 3, it says, "he sent to Him elders of the Jews" and in verse 6 it says, "the centurion sent friends to Him".
-From the Gospel of Matthew 8:5-10 it is understood that this centurion actually came in person and talked to the Lord.
-However, here in this gospel the centurion never really meets Jesus in person to plead for mercy.
+Comments Luke 7:3 Matthew 8:5 says, “Now, He having entered into Capernaum, a centurion came to Him, begging Him,” and Matthew 8:8 says, “However answering, the centurion said.”
+Here, in verse 3, it says, “he sent to Him elders of the Jews,” and in verse 6, it says, “the centurion sent friends to Him.”
+According to Matthew 8:5-10, the centurion actually came in person and spoke to the Lord.
+However, in this Gospel, it does not state that the centurion met Lord Jesus in person to plead for mercy.

-Q: How do we combine the information about this centurion given in the Gospels of Matthew and Luke?
+Q: How should we integrate the information about the centurion found in the Gospels of Matthew and Luke?

-A: Between these two gospels there is no difference, just that one gospel has presented information before the time of event and another gospel has presented information after the time of event.
-Non-overlap of time and information has been presented here.
-The centurion did send the elders begging for mercy, but after hearing the reply of the Lord, the centurion himself had the courage to come and meet with the Lord.
-This centurion was humble and saw himself as not worthy of asking the Lord for help if he would be the one to ask.
-Remember as well, the time between the centurion talking with the elders and then the centurion himself traveling and, in the midst of the way, he has received the answer that the Lord is coming and the centurion stops and waits, and at the same time the centurion sends word with the friends to go to the Lord on his behalf to show the Lord that he himself is not worthy to come but with the mercy of the Lord he will come and beg the Lord for mercy to his servant.
+A: Between these two Gospels, there is no difference; just one Gospel presents information before the time of the event, and another Gospel presents information after the time of the event.
+Nonoverlap of time and information has been presented here.
+The centurion did send the elders begging for mercy; after hearing the Lord’s reply, the centurion himself had the courage to come and meet the Lord.
+This centurion was humble and saw himself as not worthy to ask the Lord for help if he would be the one to ask.
+Consider as well the time between the centurion’s conversation with the elders and the centurion’s own travel, and that in the midst of the way, he has received the answer that the Lord is coming, and the centurion stops and waits.
+At that same time, the centurion sent word with his friends to go to the Lord on his behalf to show the Lord that he was not worthy to come.
+Still, with the mercy of the Lord, he would come and beg the Lord for mercy on his servant.

 [5] for he loves our nation, and he built the synagogue for us.

-Remember as well, who these people are who come to the beloved Son of God and make petition.
-This centurion man has shown to humans as well that he is fair and just for the poor, so these people came begging for mercy for him.
-Many people have questions about this centurion, and yes, he is not a Jew, but in his humble heart he believes the things he has heard people say about the beloved Son of God and that is why he asks them to come to beg the Lord.
-The same thing happens these days when people read the Bible and come to believe in the Son of God.
+Comments Luke 7:4-5 Remember, as well, who these people are who come to the beloved Son of God and make the petition.
+This centurion man has shown the people that he is fair and just toward the poor, so these people come begging mercy from the Lord on his behalf.
+Many people have questions about this centurion.
+Yes, he is not a Jew, but in his humble heart, he believes what he has heard people talking about the beloved Son of God, and that is why he asks them to come to beg the Lord.
+The same thing happens these days: people read the Bible and come to believe in the Son of God.

-"the centurion sent friends".
+Comments Luke 7:6 “The centurion sent friends.”
 This story related to the centurion has shown a clear picture of this centurion.
-Also, the Bible does not tell us what he talked about with his friends.
-Among friends, he has expressed his feelings and that is why when the friends came, they told the beloved Son of God what the centurion expressed himself.
-From Matthew 8:8 it is understood that these sayings from Luke 7:6b-8 are also repeated by the centurion himself.
-Indeed, later on, the centurion himself met with the Lord as well and showed respect towards the beloved Son of God, as in each gospel it will tell us only a portion of the event that happened (See Matthew 8:7-8).
+Among his friends, he had expressed his feelings, and that is why, when the friends came, they told the beloved Son of God what the centurion had expressed himself.
+However, the Bible does not tell us what he discussed with his friends.
+From Matthew 8:8, it is understood that the centurion himself also repeats these sayings from Luke 7:6b-8.
+Indeed, later on, the centurion himself met with the Lord Jesus and showed respect towards the beloved Son of God; each Gospel tells us only part of the event happening (see Matthew 8:7-8).

-Q: Are we to understand that these words were repeated to the Lord by the centurion's friends and by the centurion himself?
-A: Think this way, you are telling your friends something, and when you meet another person, you will also repeat to that person the same things as you told your friends.
-We can notice from each gospel's story, that the events are given in portion, but when we combine all of them together, we can have a complete picture of the entire story.
-In the Gospel of Matthew, the events presented in Luke 7:3-8 are skipped and in the Gospel of Luke the events presented in Matthew 8:6-9 are skipped.
-In the Gospel of Matthew, the events of Luke 7:3-8 are summarized as "there came unto Him a centurion beseeching Him".
-It is understood that the events described in Matthew 8:6-9 took place after the events described in Luke 7:3-8.
+Q: Did the centurion’s friends and the centurion himself repeat these same words to the Lord?
+A: Think this way: you are telling your friends something, and when you meet another person, you will also repeat the same things to that person.
+The Gospels have been presented in the same way.
+Additionally, we can see from each Gospel’s story that the events are presented in portions.
+However, when we combine all of them, we can get a complete picture of the entire story.
+In the Gospel of Matthew, the events found in Luke 7:3-8 are skipped, and in the Gospel of Luke, the events found in Matthew 8:6-9 are skipped.
+In the Gospel of Matthew, the events of Luke 7:3-8 are summarized as “a centurion came to Him, begging Him.”
+It is understood that the events described in Matthew 8:6-9 occurred after those in Luke 7:3-8.

-In this gospel, we are given the dialog between the centurion's friends and the Lord.
-The first part of this verse is given only here in this gospel.
-This shows clearly why the centurion sent the elders and his friends first to meet the Lord.
+Comments Luke 7:7 In this Gospel, we are given the dialogue between the centurion’s friends and the Lord Jesus.
+The first part of this verse is found only here in this Gospel, which clearly shows why the centurion sent the elders and his friends first to meet the Lord.

 See also Comments Matthew 8:8.